 And as a little something extra I’ll pass your way each week:

-Job interview tip #1: Whatever you'd be wearing day to day in the job, you should dress one level up for the interview.
-It's a good rule of thumb, I think.
+Whatever you’d be wearing day to day in the job, you should dress one level up for the interview.
+It’s a good rule of thumb, I think.

 So I hope you like part one – don’t forget to join me next week for the second job interview style challenge (starring the same dress)!